Uchi no Maid ga Uzasugiru!: Manga

 Kanko Nakamura launched the manga in Futabasha's seinen manga magazine Monthly Action on August 25, 2016.
 The first two chapters were originally published in Shinshokan's Hirari yuri publication under the name Tsubakuma! (つばくま!) between November 30, 2013 and March 29, 2014.
-The manga will end serialization on January 25, 2023.
+The manga ended serialization on January 25, 2023.
 The manga is licensed in North America by Kaiten Books.

 Anime

 An anime television series adaptation was announced on April 11, 2018.
 The series aired in Japan between October 5 and December 21, 2018 on AT-X, Tokyo MX, KBS, BS11, Sun TV, TV Aichi, and TVQ Broadcasting Kyushu, and was simulcast by Crunchyroll.
 Medialink holds the license to the series in Southeast Asia and South Asia.
 The series is directed by Masahiko Ohta and written by Takashi Aoshima, with animation by studio Doga Kobo.
 Character designs for the series are provided by Jun Yamazaki.
 The opening and ending themes respectively are "Uzauza☆Waosu!" (ウザウザ☆わおーっす！, Annoying Wow!) and "Tokimeki Climax" (ときめき☆くらいまっくす), both performed by Haruka Shiraishi and Manami Numakura.
 An original video animation was bundled with the series' fourth Blu-ray/DVD volume, released on April 24, 2019.